-The term paternity refers to the legal determination of fatherhood.
+The term ‘paternity’ refers to the legal determination of fatherhood.
 Paternity must be established for legal rights and responsibilities to extend to the father.
-In Oklahoma, paternity can be established in one of four ways: a presumption of paternity, acknowledgment of paternity, adjudication of paternity, and by adoption.
+In Oklahoma, paternity can be established in one of four ways: a presumption of paternity, acknowledgment of paternity, adjudication of paternity, or adoption.
 In this blog post, we will discuss the presumption of paternity in Oklahoma.

 The legislature created the presumption of paternity as a matter of public policy intended to benefit and protect children born during a marriage.
 The presumption is not waivable, if such a waiver thwarts the legislative policy the statute was designed to effectuate.
 Under the Oklahoma Uniform Parentage Act, the presumption of paternity generally attaches in one of three ways: